By MICK ROBERTS ©

-The son of a celebrated New Zealand whip in the old coaching days of Otago, Kiwi, James Alfred Duncan made his way to Australia to host Sydney’s top-notch hotels during the first three decades of the 20th century.
+The son of a celebrated New Zealand ‘whip’ in the old coaching days of Otago, James Alfred Duncan made his way to Australia to host some of Sydney’s top-notch hotels during the first three decades of the 20th century.

-Duncan had cut his teeth in the New Zealand hotel industry, and knew the ropes.
+Duncan had cut his teeth as a Kiwi hotelier, and knew the ropes.
 In fact, hotels were in his blood.
-He was born in his father’s Palmerston pub, the Empire Hotel on New Zealand’s South Island, in 1881 before moving-on to host one of Christchurch’s most notable tourist destinations – Warner’s Hotel.
+He was born in his father’s Palmerston pub, the Empire Hotel on New Zealand’s South Island, in 1881, before moving-on to host one of Christchurch’s most notable tourist destinations – Warner’s Hotel.

 Warner’s Hotel in Cathedral Square was the site of a hotel established in 1863.
 The original building was extended numerous occasions, before it was burnt down in 1900, and replaced by a new building in 1901.
 Again, Warners Hotel underwent numerous alterations over the years with a fourth storey added in 1910.
 The historic hotel was demolished in 2011 after it was deemed unsafe as a consequence of the Christchurch Earthquake.

 Duncan married Violet Ina Duncan in 1910 before building a reputation as a competent hotelier.
-With his wife and two young children, he crossed the creek from Christchurch to Sydney to manage the Hotel Australia during the later years of the Great War in 1917.
+With his wife and two young children, he ‘crossed the ditch’ from Christchurch to Sydney to manage the Hotel Australia during the later years of the Great War in 1917.

 The Hotel Australia in Castlereagh Street was until its closure and subsequent demolition, “the best-known hotel in Australia” and “the premier hotel in Sydney”.
 Situated in one of Sydney’s important thoroughfares in the heart of the city, the foundation stone was laid by Sir Henry Parkes Henry in 1889.